CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-2.html)

-We can combine both the `viewportHistogram` and the `globalHistogram` expressions to compare viewport vs global features.
+We can combine both `viewportHistogram` and the `globalHistogram` expressions to compare viewport vs global features.

 <div class="example-map">
   <iframe